moq-wg/moq-transport/draft-ietf-moq-transport.md

 choose to implement to allow for a better users experience when switching from WiFi to Cellular networks or visa versa.

-If the publisher detects it is likely to need to switch over, for example by seeing the WiFi signal is starting to get weaker, it sends a new an new ANNOUCE over the cellular network to the relay network.
-The relay will forward the matching subscribes and the client can start publishing on both the WiFi and cellular.
-Once the subscriptions have over to the new network, the publisher can stop publishing object on the old network.
-The relay will drop any duplicate objects received on both. the subscribes downstream from the relay do no see anything as changed, and keep receiving the objects on the same subscription.
+If the original publisher detects it is likely to need to switch networks, for example because the WiFi signal is getting weaker, and it does not have QUIC connection migration available, it establishes a new session over the new interface and sends an ANNOUCE.
+The relay will forward matching subscribes and the publisher can publishing on both sessions.
+Once the subscriptions have migrated over to session on the new network, the publisher can stop publishing objects on the old network.
+The relay will drop duplicate objects received on both subscriptions.
+Ideally, the subscriptions downstream from the relay do no observe this change, and keep receiving the objects on the same subscription.

 ### Graceful Publisher Relay Switchover